“Sam, please advise me… how do I write a good SEO friendly content?” a frustrated friend once asked me.

 So no matter how bodacious and sublime your blog monetization strategies are, if you are not getting quality and targeted (organic) traffic to your website/blog, you will be unable to make a dime on the internet-web as a blogger.

-Yes, as simple as that!“Good SEO work only gets better over time.
+And it is not so hard, it only requires your time (say 2hrs or so) and your ability to understand rules such as “User intent”, “Search volume”, “Ranking factor, “On Page SEO”, “Off Page SEO”, and a few others.“Good SEO work only gets better over time.
 It’s only search engine tricks that need to keep changing when the ranking algorithms change.” – Jill Whalen (@jillwhalen), WhatDidYouDoWithJill.com Click To Tweet

 What are the 2 types of SEO?